cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 If you need to install the Cloud Foundry Eclipse Plugin locally, rather than via the Internet, you can download the source and create a repository that you can copy to the target machine and then install from it.

-*Step 1:  Obtain the plugin source from GibHub.*
+*Step 1:  Obtain the plugin source from GitHub.*

 * You can download archived source code for released versions of the plugin from https://github.com/SpringSource/eclipse-integration-cloudfoundry/releases.
 * If you want the very latest source code for the plugin, clone the project repository: